-The Lung Infection and Immunity Unit has or currently receives funding from several organisations and charities including the European Unìon (EUFP7, Horizon 20/20 and the EDCTP), the Wellcome Trust, Newton Fund (UK), South African MRC, South African NRF (Professor Dheda formerly held a South African Research Chair), the Polio Research Foundation, Canada Grant Challenges, NIH, Bill and Melinda Gates Foundation, Oppenheimer Foundation, the Discovery Foundation, GSK (through the SA Thoracic Society), Astra Zeneca (through the SA Thoracic Society), and other organisations.
+The Centre for Lung Infection and Immunity has or currently receives funding from several organisations and charities including the European Unìon (EUFP7, Horizon 20/20 and the EDCTP), the Wellcome Trust, Newton Fund (UK), South African MRC, South African NRF (Professor Dheda formerly held a South African Research Chair), the Polio Research Foundation, Canada Grant Challenges, NIH, Bill and Melinda Gates Foundation, Oppenheimer Foundation, the Discovery Foundation, GSK (through the SA Thoracic Society), Astra Zeneca (through the SA Thoracic Society), and other organisations.

 Laboratory and clinical facilities

-The Lung Infection and Immunity Unit has fully equipped and staffed research laboratories including a bio-safety level 3 laboratory, molecular biological and genomics platform, tissue culture facilities, and immunoassay facilities including a BD LSRII 9 colour flow cytometer and lateral flow assay development suite.
+The Centre for Lung Infection and Immunity has fully equipped and staffed research laboratories including a bio-safety level 3 laboratory, molecular biological and genomics platform, tissue culture facilities, and immunoassay facilities including a BD LSRII 9 colour flow cytometer and lateral flow assay development suite.
 Clinical samples and information is collected and collated from several recruitment sites in Cape Town, several sites throughout SA, and from sites elsewhere in Africa.
 The UCT Lung Institute has facilities for clinical phenotyping including digital x-ray facilities and an inpatient ward.
 There is access to state of the art accredited chemical pathology and microbiological laboratories.
 Proteomic studies are conducted in collaboration with the Centre for Proteomic and Genomic Research (Prof Jonathan Blackburn) at the IDM, transcriptomic studies including RNAseq with Prof Tawanda Gumbo at Baylor, and genomic studies including next generation WGS with Prof. Taane Clark at the LSHTM.
 A cough aerosol sampling facility has been established at Brooklyn Chest Hospital where there is also an infection controlled recruitment centre for MDR-TB patients.

-The Lung Infection and Immunity Unit focuses on clinical, epidemiological, immunological and molecular biological aspects of the common and serious infectious and inflammatory lung conditions, using biological samples obtained directly from the site of disease, the lung.
+The Centre for Lung Infection and Immunity focuses on clinical, epidemiological, immunological and molecular biological aspects of the common and serious infectious and inflammatory lung conditions, using biological samples obtained directly from the site of disease, the lung.
 The lung-health-research programme focuses on the pulmonary immunology, pathology, and physiology of four diseases (tuberculosis, HIV, pneumonia and COPD) all of which predominantly or significantly involve the lung, are poverty-related diseases, and are public health priorities in Africa.
 See publications page for a comprehensive list of publications.

 - Studies evaluation the efficacy of new regimens for MDR-TB (NExT RCT): This study is undertaking the first randomised control trial evaluating a 6-month oral regimen for MDR-TB.
 Details can be found at here.
 The study is funded by the South African MRC (PI = K. Dheda).